isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution1553.md

 ---
-title: IVMS (Intelligent Vehicle Monitoring System) Version 7 - Package for 6 Vehicles
+title: Designed for all fleet size and management.
+Includes 4 cameras and a mobile digital video recorder with gps which provides real-time video and gps information to allow fleet managers to better manage and monitor.
+This will help with more efficient operation, lowering cost and better productivity.
+The system is also able to add in a variety of Telematics smart sensors to meet certain industrial mandatory safety requirements.
 permalink: /productivity-solutions-grant/solutionrepo/solution1553
 ---

 ### Description

-Designed for all fleet size and management.
-Includes 4 cameras and a mobile digital video recorder with gps which provides real-time video and gps information to allow fleet managers to better manage and monitor.
-This will help with more efficient operation, lowering cost and better productivity.

-The system is also able to add in a variety of Telematics smart sensors to meet certain industrial mandatory safety requirements.
+200815588H

 ### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/Desensitised_Smartcomms_20200410_Annex_3_Part_3.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.
+N.A.

 ### Eligibility Criteria